 The psychology isn’t flattering.
 The biochemistry isn’t romantic.
 But neither makes you broken.

-It makes you someone who loved something real, got caught in something complicated, and is still trying to find their way out.
+It makes you someone who loved something real, got caught in something complicated, and is still finding their way out.

 That’s not a character flaw.